petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/using-a-microservice-client-extension.md

     type: oAuthApplicationUserAgent
 ```

 The external application/microservice is created with the `bootJar` command that is available from the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/).
-The application JAR must be included in the LUFFA for deployment in LXC.
+The application JAR must be included in the LUFFA for deployment in Liferay SaaS.

 The most important part of the `client-extension.yaml` is in the `liferay-sample-etc-spring-boot-oauth-application-user-agent` definition.
 This sets up Liferay as the authorization server, so that the front-end client extension you deploy next can call the resource server's secure endpoint and display its payload.